skyv04/drafted-blog-posts/cyclecloud-flex-ib/index.md

 # Leveraging Azure CycleCloud to Scale HPC Workloads with Over a Thousand InfiniBand-Connected Nodes

-## I. Introduction
+## Section 1 - Introduction

 In the world of high-performance computing (HPC), scaling out clusters to meet demanding computational needs is a crucial aspect.
 Azure CycleCloud, a cloud-based HPC management solution, provides a powerful platform for orchestrating and scaling HPC workloads.
 In this blog post, we will explore how to scale out a CycleCloud SLURM cluster on Azure VMSS Flex, leveraging InfiniBand connectivity.
 This configuration not only enhances scalability but also improves deployment performance and reliability, making it an ideal choice for embarrasingly parallel HPC and AI worloads.

-## II.
-Setting Up the Environment for CycleCloud Cluster
+## Section 2 - Setting Up the Environment for CycleCloud Cluster

 It takes about eight steps to set up the environment for a CycleCloud cluster.
 These steps ensure you have a working CycleCloud VM host before setting up a cluster to leverage InfiniBand with VMSS Flexible.
 This section introduces the main variables and walks you through each of the eight steps, which include: creating a resource group, creating a virtual network, creating a default subnet, creating a CycleCloud Host VM, assigning a contributor role to the host VM managed identity, setting an NSG rule to allow web requests, creating a VMSS, and creating a storage account.
 You will also find a few extra steps for creating a Bastion public IP, a Bastion subnet, and a Bastion service to securely SSH into the host VM.